bryanburgers/blog-content/pci-access-without-a-driver.md

 makes it possible to read and write to a PCI device's memory space without a driver!
 Woohoo!

-Linux provides a [sysfs interface to PCI devices](sysfs-pci).
+Linux provides a [sysfs interface to PCI devices][sysfs-pci].
 From that interface, the memory space can be `mmap`ed and then read and written.
 No driver involved.